Summer vacation at last!10 tips for digital protection on summer vacation

 10. have fun!

-Remember that digital security should not make your life more difficult or cause you to be overly vigilant.
-Quite the opposite: if you take the above simple measures in advance, you can really relax and rest assured that you are as well protected as possible.
+Remember that digital security should not make your life more difficult or make you overly vigilant.
+If you take the simple measures above in advance, you can really relax and be sure that you are protected in the best possible way.

 We wish you a safe journey!

 This text is based on the article "BIK #DigitalSunScreen summer campaign: 10 tips to protect your family online during summer travels" by Better Internet for Kids.
 The text was translated and revised by klicksafe.
-As part of the #DigitalSunScreen campaign, further content will be published in English at www.betterinternetforkids.eu during August 2024.
 We would like to thank Better Internet for Kids for their support.